The world of nonprofits can be a confusing place for anyone not familiar with the terminology.

 What are the pros and cons of being a 501(c)(3)?

-Registering your nonprofit as a 501(c)(3) might seem like a no-brainer, but it’s not as simple as it looks.
+As with everything, there are pros and cons of being a 501(c)(3).
 501(c)(3)s reap exclusive benefits that other nonprofits do not, however, those benefits comes at the cost of tighter restrictions and rules from the IRS.

 Still have unanswered questions about 501(c)(3)s?